-In this article we outline some of the cryptocurrency basics as well as give you advice on how to go about purchasing your first ever cryptocurrency in Australia, and then give you some ideas as to how to spend and what to do with them once you have them!
+In this article we outline some of the cryptocurrency basics as well as give you advice on how to buy crypto in Australia, and then give you some ideas as to how to spend and what to do with them once you have them!

 If you have done some research on cryptocurrencies before, you have probably heard of the Blockchain.
 The Blockchain plays a vital role in the functioning of various cryptocurrencies.